WORDS ON PRAYER FLAGS

 The fact that I happened to be born in Canada has allowed me the privilege of obtaining a little blue book with 24 blank pages with the word CANADA etched across the front in gold letters.
 This one document makes it possible for me to enter freely into pretty much any country on this planet and this man can not even return to his own country to visit his family.

 I believe that we all come into this world with specific things that we need to learn and experience.
 I also know first hand that loss can often be the greatest opportunity for growth.
 Regardless of this knowing, his story affected me in a profound way.
 It was in that moment I realized that part of my purpose is to tell the stories of people I meet along the way so that they may have a voice and their stories be heard.
-While they may not be able to cross borders as freely as I can, may their stories be carried by the wind, like words on prayer flags into the hearts of people who hear them.
+While they may not be able to cross borders as freely as I can, my hope is that their stories be carried by the wind, like words on prayer flags into the hearts of people who hear them.